Get great value repatriation insurance with our single trip travel insurance policy. Starting from just £14.25* for up

 If you're reading this page, you probably want to find out what repatriation insurance actually is and how it can help you.
 Simply put, repatriation insurance covers you for an unexpected return journey back to your home country - should this be advised by a recognised medical practitioner.

-So, how does repatriation insurance work in a travel insurance policy?
+So, how does repatriation insurance work in a holiday insurance policy?

 You may have noticed that very few travel insurance policies explicitly state repatriation in their summary of cover.
 This is because repatriation insurance is actually a component of any travel insurance policy worth it's salt.
 You'll find it grouped together under 'Emergency Medical expenses' in the policy wording.
 The amount listed under this category heading covers for the possibility of an unexpected return trip to the UK as a result of a medical emergency.

 As you can probably imagine, repatriation back to the UK can be extremely costly, so it's really important to check out the repatriation section of any policy before buying, as amounts and benefits can vary.

 Here is a break down of what is covered under medical emergency and repatriation: